Sanjay Mehrotra

 Sanjay Mehrotra is an Indian-American business executive and the CEO of Micron Technology.
-He was a co-founder of SanDisk, where he served as president and CEO until its acquisition by Western Digital in 2016.
+He was a co-founder of SanDisk, and its president and CEO from 2011 until its acquisition by Western Digital in 2016.

 Early life and education

-Mehrotra was born in Kanpur, India, the youngest of four siblings.
+Mehrotra was born in 1958 in Kanpur, India.
+He is the youngest of four siblings.
 His father was a liaison officer in the cotton industry, who later moved the family to New Delhi when Mehrotra was 10 years old.
 At an early age, Mehrotra began expressing interest in math and science, and he has since said that his father and siblings played a significant role in encouraging him to pursue an education in STEM.
 As a teenager, he began taking mechanical courses in school and eventually transferred over to Sardar Patel Vidyalaya, a top-ranking high school in New Delhi.

 Mehrotra has said that it was his father’s dream to see him continue his education in the U.S., so he committed himself to applying to American universities.
 At the age of 18, Mehrotra moved to the U.S., transferring from BITS Pilani to attend the University of California, Berkeley, where he earned his bachelor’s degree and master’s degree in Electrical Engineering and Computer Science.
-He completed his master’s degree by the age of 21.

 He graduated in 2009 from Stanford University Graduate School of Business Executive Education Program.